railsuser2014/openobject-doc-book-en/source/book/3/3_8/managing_accounts.rst

 The system then gives you a PDF report with all of the reminder letters for each partner.
 Each letter is produced in the language of the partner (if that's available) and you can therefore get letters in several languages in the same PDF on several pages.

-To analyze the due date of customers and/or suppliers before starting the reminder procedure, use the submenus of  *Financial Management > Periodical Processing > Send Follow-Ups* :
+To analyze the due date of customers and/or suppliers before starting the reminder procedure, use the submenus of :menuselection:`Financial Management --> Periodical Processing --> Send Follow-Ups`:

 *  *Receivable entries* ,